tyreelab/academic-kickstart/content/genealogy_research/profiles/katrenabardsley1905.md

 ### 1931

-In July of 1931, Hughie and Treena attended a concert of the famous American/Ukranian pianist Mischa Levitzki at the Concert Chamber of the Town Hall.[^32] Mischa Levitzki was one of the first major pianists to tour New Zealand.[^33]
+In July of 1931, Hughie and Treena attended a concert of the famous American/Ukranian pianist Mischa Levitzki at the Concert Chamber of the Town Hall.[^32] Mischa Levitzki was one of the first major pianists to tour New Zealand [^33], I've linked a YouTube video below of a recording of his playing.
 [^32]: Mischa Levitzki Concert attendance - https://paperspast.natlib.govt.nz/newspapers/ODT19310710.2.110 ; Otago Daily Times, Issue 21383, 10 July 1931, Page 14 ; Papers Past, the National Library of New Zealand
 [^33]: More info on Mischa Levitzki - https://www.naxos.com/person/Mischa_Levitzki_2741/2741.htm ; https://en.wikipedia.org/wiki/Mischa_Levitzki